 At the Surrey Property Exchange meet, which Prinsegate Chartered Surveyors sponsor, we had the pleasure of meeting Peter Littlewood, from ‘iHowz,’ formerly known as ‘The Southern Landlord Association.’
 Peter provided us with a refresher of the new laws that came in regarding landlords/tenants and a rundown on current government reviews, which could potentially translate into new laws within the coming year or two.
-We always aim to keep abreast of any changes in regulations for our property management services in Surrey and London.
+We always aim to keep abreast of any changes in regulations for our property management services throughout the UK.

 Let’s take a look at what has happened so far since 2018: